The use of motor vehicles on campus section in the University regulations applies to everyone parking on campus.

 - in an unauthorised area

 - in a permit holder area Monday to Friday if you do not have a permit

-- without displaying a £1.20 pay and display ticket or by making payment via JustPark location 187813 Monday to Saturday as an Occasional User permit holder
+- without making a £1.30 pay and park payment (£1.20 + 10p booking fee) via JustPark location 187813 Monday to Sunday as an Occasional User permit holder

 - on double yellow lines or in a cross-hatched area